 Vehicles up to 3.5t

 In Austria, motorways are tolled.
 Motor vehicles up to 3.5 tonnes require the purchase of a vignette.
 Trailers are not subject to the vignette requirement, even if the combination exceeds 3.5t – the weight of the towing vehicle is simply decisive.
-Vignette prices are updated annually, and available at vignette.at.
+Vignette prices are updated annually and available at vignette.at (Only German) or in English from our partner Mautwelt here.

-The stamp can be bought in paper form at border crossings, petrol stations, etc. Another option is to buy a vignette online, but beware: under Austrian law, a digital vignette is only valid for 18 days from the date of purchase in the online shop.
+The stamp can be bought in paper form at border crossings, petrol stations, etc. Another option is to buy a vignette online here or directly from the official website (only German).
+But beware: under Austrian law, a digital vignette is only valid for 18 days from the date of purchase in the online shop.
 In the case of a purchase made under an “I.T.O.”, i.e. as an entrepreneur, the stamp is valid immediately.
 This option can be made on the second screen, where you can select the option ‘I am an entrepreneur' if you want the vignette to be valid as soon as possible.
 In this case, you do not have the option to withdraw from the purchase.

 A special feature of Austria is that buying a vignette does not mean the end of all costs; in addition, most of the normal routes are tolled for tunnels, and the A13 motorway is tolled in its entirety – no vignette is needed to pass through such toll sections.
 As of 15 December 2019, some sections of the motorway near the German border are exempt from tolls.
 This applies to the A1 between the Walserberg and Salzburg-Nord exits, the A12 between the German border and the Kufstein-Süd exit and the A14 between the German border and the Hohenems exit (from December 2021).
 These sections are marked in blue on the map: